ue22-p25/backend-flask-chatapp/STEPS/15/app.py-readme.md

-## step 15: display nicknames in newly created messages
+## display nicknames in newly created messages

 to be able to display the nicknames of the users in the newly created messages, we need to slightly tweak our `/api/messages` endpoint